posabsolute/releasenotes/readme.md

 ![Screenshot](http://www.position-absolute.com/big_ad.png)

 It's a nice middleground where you can show what your team is doing without having to give github access to all your company.
+You can see an implemented  [example here](http://release.weddingdeck.com).

 * Since this plugin uses ajax functionalities, to view the demo your code needs to be on a web server.